Advice for children with constipation

 What can go wrong?

-Constipation is very common in children, it affects 1 in 3 children, even babies.
+Constipation is very common in children, it affects up to 1 in 3 children (see NICE Guidelines), even babies.
 Don’t wait for it to get better by itself.
 TAKE ACTION!

 What's your poo telling you?